The First Karmapa, Düsum Khyenpa

 ESTABLISHING MONASTIC SEATS

 At the age of 55 (1164), Düsum Khyenpa founded a monastery at Kampo Nénang; and at the age of 60 (1169), he started the Panphuk monastery in Lithang, in East Tibet.
 Later, at the age of 76 (1185), he established an important seat at Karma Gön, in eastern Tibet (1184).
 At the age of 80 (1189), he established his main seat at Tsurphu, in the Tolung valley, a river which feeds into the Brahmaputra, in central Tibet.

 The first Karmapa, Düsum Khyenpa, made predictions about future Karmapas.
-In particular, he was the first Karmapa to present a prediction letter, detailing his future incarnation.
-He gave it to his main disciple, Drogon Rechen, whom he chose to become the next lineage-holder.
+In particular, he prophesied detailing his future incarnation.

 Düsum Khyenpa passed away at the age of eighty-four.
 Among his other main disciples were Tak-lungpa, founder of the Ta-lung Kagyu, Tsangpa Gyare, founder of the Drukpa Kagyu, and Lama Khadampa Deshek, founder of the Katok Nyingma lineage.